AriFordsham/GHCWiki/commentary/compiler/demand/relevant-parts.md

 # Relevant GHC parts for Demand Analysis results

 - `compiler/basicTypes/Demand.lhs` -- contains all information about demands and operations on them, as well as about serialization/deserialization of demand signatures.
-This module is supposed to be changes whenever the demand nature should be enhanced;
+This module is supposed to be changed whenever the demand nature should be enhanced;

 - `compiler/stranal/DmdAnal.lhs` -- the demand analysis itself.
-Check multiple comments for to figure out main principles of the algorithm.
+Check multiple comments to figure out main principles of the algorithm.

 - `compiler/stranal/WorkWrap.lhs` -- a worker-wrapper transform, main client of the demand analysis.
 The function split is performed in `worthSplittingFun` basing on demand annotations of a function's parameters.